 SUNNI v SHIA LAW

 It is worth seeing www.researchgate.net/publication/312016791_Shia_and_Sunni_Laws_of_Inheritance_A_Comparative_Analysis for a little detail on some of the key differences between Islamic inheritance law as discerned by the Sunnis and the Shias.
 Such differences can, for example, touch on the offspring of marriages to close relatives.
 This is, of course, more common in some cultures than others.
 Meanwhile Shia law would treat paternal and maternal uncles as being equal.
 Though Sunni law would only give a share of assets to paternal uncles and not maternal uncles.
-Thus this is a complex field and solicitors must know what they are doing!

 WHAT WE AT GOODWILLS CAN DO ABOUT THIS